What is Kanban?

 Once your Kanban system is in place, it becomes the cornerstone for a culture of continuous improvement.
 Teams measure their effectiveness by tracking flow, quality, throughput, lead times and more.
 Experiments and analysis can change the system to improve the team’s effectiveness.

 [Free eBook] Kanban Roadmap: How to Get Started in 5 Steps

-At LeanKit, we’ve created a five-step guide for those interested in trying Kanban with their team.
+At LeanKit, we’ve created a five-step guide teaching you how Kanban works and how to integrate Kanban into your team.
 Each step in the Kanban Roadmap includes a team activity, real-world examples and helpful tips for team members and team leaders alike.
 Download your free copy of the Kanban Roadmap: How to Get Started in 5 Steps eBook to learn more about how to practice Kanban with your team.